 Battletech : The Farscape Campaign

 * The Iron Dingoes (TO&E)

-Complete Unit Roster of "The Iron Dingoes".
+Unit Roster (and History) of "The Iron Dingoes".

 Broken into various subordinate components, the “Iron DIngoes” is a moderately successful mercenary organization dating its origins to the 13th Provisional Company, on the failed side of the Marik Civil War.

 Years of careful development and expansion, and being at the right place at the right time, have grown the unit to a reinforced combined-arms regiment with a reputation of generally completing its assigned tasks reliably.
 The unit has, however, gained a somewhat sinister reputation for presenting itself in mysterious circumstances, and possesses an increasing amount of LosTech.